+Hibiscus is available as an extract or, more often, a tea.
 Hibiscus tea is an herbal tea that’s made by steeping parts of the hibiscus plant in boiling water.

-There are several hundred species of hibiscus varying by the location and climate they grow in, but Hibiscus sabdariffa is most commonly used to make hibiscus tea.
+There are several hundred species of hibiscus, varying by the location and climate they grow in, but Hibiscus sabdariffa is most commonly used to make hibiscus tea (

-This article reviews 8 benefits of drinking hibiscus tea.
+This article reviews 8 benefits of hibiscus.

-Hibiscus tea is rich in powerful antioxidants and may therefore help prevent damage and disease caused by the buildup of free radicals.
+Hibiscus is rich in powerful antioxidants and may therefore help prevent damage and disease caused by the buildup of free radicals.

 Animal studies have found that hibiscus extract has antioxidant properties.
 Additional studies are needed to determine how this may translate to humans.

-One of the most impressive and well-known benefits of hibiscus tea is that it may lower blood pressure.
+One of the most impressive and well-known benefits of hibiscus tea is that it may help lower blood pressure.

 Over time, high blood pressure can place extra strain on the heart and cause it to weaken.
 High blood pressure is also associated with an increased risk of heart disease (